laobamac/WhateverBlue/Manual/FAQ.Radeon.en.md

 Yes.
 It was discovered during the reverse-engineering that the displayed title has no effect on performance.
 Furthermore, it was discovered that certain attempts to patch this by modifying the identitiers in kexts (e.g. AMDRadeonX4000) may lead to overall system instability.
 For the improperly coded apps having issues with such naming use `libWhateverName.dylib`.

 - _How do I use my IGPU?_
 In most cases IGPU should be used for hardware video decoding (with a connector-less frame).
 In case you need extra screens, IGPU may be fully enabled.
-You should not use `-radlogo` boot argument with WhateverGreen.
+You should not use `-radlogo` boot argument with WhateverBlue.

 - _How do I get hardware video decoding to work?_
 Generally hardware video decoding is performed by an IGPU, and thus you are required to inject a connector-less frame.
 For some GPUs (e.g. HD 7870, HD 6670, HD 7970) it is still possible to get AMD hardware video decoding to work.
 Please refer to [Shiki's FAQ](./FAQ.Shiki.en.md) for further details.
 You may need `shikigva=1` on mac models that have forceOfflineRenderer on.